AdoptOpenJDK/jdk9-jigsaw/Java-9-Resources.md

 		- G1 related JEPs (3 of them)
 		- JEPs related to a number of security improvements
 		- JEPs related to a number of platform improvements
-		- Many, many more JEPs
+		- Many, many more JEPs (see http://openjdk.java.net/jeps/0)

 - JDK 9 Outreach
   - https://wiki.openjdk.java.net/display/Adoption/JDK+9+Outreach